SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 30 May 2024 - Enhancement - Enable access to more web app folders via Remote Access [ID_39812]

-From now on, if Remote Access to the web apps is enabled, this also allows access to the `/Documents/DMA_COMMON_DOCUMENTS/`, which will make accessing files easier.
+From now on, if Remote Access to the web apps is enabled, this also allows access to the folder `/Documents/DMA_COMMON_DOCUMENTS/`, so that it is possible to access the documents available in Cube.

 #### 27 May 2024 - Enhancement - Catalog - Updated deploy pop-up message with new style [ID_39663]